tsung-ju/website/src/index.md

 I am passionate about programming and have a keen interest in theoretical computer science, particularly programming language theory and type theory.

-I am currently pursuing my Ph.D. at the University of Toronto under the supervision of Professor Ningning Xie.
+Currently I am pursuing my Ph.D. at the University of Toronto.

 [Links](/links/) - Contact information & my other online identities